matt-tha/CICP-MOD11/lab3.md

 Note: The report viewer may open behind the Impact Pro window.

-4. Once the report was opened browse through the pages.
+4. Once the report has opened browse through the pages.
 Notice the highly granular details being reported.
 5. Close the report viewer

 This concludes the lab exercise.